hypermodularity/hypermodularity.com/README.md

 ![hypermodularity](hyper-modularity-cover1.png)

-+ Modular architecture and hypermodularity
++ Modular architecture and hypermodularity in Software Devlopment
++ Modularity and hypermodularity in Hardware development
++ Modularity and hypermodularity in the daily routine of a person working with people
-+ Examples of modularity and hypermodularity
++ Examples of usage between modularity and hypermodularity

 + What is Modular Design
 + Modular Design in Different Forms
 + Types of Modular Design